Meteor-Community-Packages/ground-db/README.md

   // just ground the database and map on suffix `list` GroundDB(list, 'list');
 ```
+*You can only have one grounded collection with name null*

 ##Support
 Tested on Chrome, Safari, Firefox and IE9 *(though appcache is not supported in IE9 tabs are updated when offline)* - but all browsers that support localstorage *contains a FF safe test of localstorage*